marencc/intSiteCaller_update/README.md

 ## Tests

 A sample dataset is included for verification of integration site calling accuracy.
-The `testCases` directory contains a subdirectory, `intSiteValidation`, which includes the minimal number of files to process a test run, plus a md5 file for the checksums of the output `fa` and `RData` files that the test run should produce, and a test script `test_identical_run.R` to test the piepline and the output.
+The `testCases` directory contains,
+- `intSiteValidation` folder, which includes the minimal number of files to process a test run,
+- `intSiteValidation.digest`, a digest(R version of md5) file for the `RData` files that the test run would produce,
+- `intSiteValidation.attr`, an attrition table that describes the filtering and alignment process,
+- `test_identical_run.R`, the script to run the piepline and check the output.
 To analyze the test data, run the following commands assuming the current directory is the root of the repository,
 ```
 cd testCases/intSiteValidation/
 Rscript test_identical_run.R
 ```
-The output messages should tell you whether the pipeline produced the same results as before.
-If the PMACS server is not busy, the test run should finish in 10 minutes.
+The test should finish in 10 minutes if PMACS is not busy and the output messages should tell whether the pipeline produced the same results as before.
 Note that this subset of data contains samples with some borderline cases.
 For example, clone7 samples should all fail, and many of the clone1-clone4 samples should return no multihits or chimeras.
 The current implementation of the code handles these gracefully.

 ## Unit tests